OSE3Sandbox/openshiftv3-workshop/10_SCM_Web_Hooks.md

 **Step 3: Redeploy the application**

 - Edit in your Gitlab account the `image.php` file.
-- Change the title of the page
+- Change the title of the page.
 - Commit the file and go to the openshift web console.

 **Step 4: Monitor new deployment process**